liapisn/BookManagmentNodeJS/Readme.md

 # About DB

-With app start programm creates automatically the sqlite database with this table type
+With app start program creates automatically the sqlite database with this table type
 ```
 CREATE TABLE books
 (